emg-group/simona-api-client-php/README.md

-# simona-api-client-php
+# SIMONA API client PHP

-PHP implementation of the SIMONA IT Tool's API
+PHP implementation of the SIMONA IT Tool's public API